holcombsa/JACS/README.md

 KNOWN ISSUES:

-  - It's possible for different(incorrect) keys to partially decrypt the same encrypted message but likelihood is reduced with stronger passwords.
-Unlike a standard Caesar cipher where you only have to get it right once; this cipher increases the difficulty by increasing and varying the individual characters conversion key length and shift.
+  - ~~It's possible for different(incorrect) keys to partially decrypt the same encrypted message but likelihood is reduced with stronger passwords.~~ FIXED
-  - The password checker uses the decimal order of the ascii chart to determine sequential characters.
+  - The password checker uses the decimal order of the ASCII chart to determine sequential characters.
 For example "\`aB" or "{zy" or vice versa will return an error for characters in sequence and ask for you to try another password.
+  - Characters not found in the standard ASCII chart will be seen as unrecognized characters and return an error.